VSHORAD (India)

-The Very Short Range Air Defence System, or VSHORADS, is a fourth-generation man-portable air-defense system (MANPAD) developed by Research Centre Imarat, located in Hyderabad.
+The Very Short Range Air Defence System, or VSHORADS, is a fourth-generation man-portable air-defense system (MANPADS) developed by Research Centre Imarat, located in Hyderabad.
 Multiple DRDO laboratories along with Indian industry partners are participating in the project.
 It is designed for anti-aircraft warfare and neutralising low altitude aerial threats at short ranges.
+The system also forms a part of the Integrated Air Defence Weapon System (IADWS).